backstage/backstage/plugins/bazaar/README.md

 ## Future work and ideas

+- Workflow

+  - Make it possible to add a Bazaar project without linking it to a Backstage entity, this would make it easier to just add an idea to the Bazaar.

 - Bazaar landing page

   - Add a tab 'My page', where your personal data is displayed.
 For example: your projects and its latest activities, projects or tags you are following etc.